merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Get collection and bin for `--gene-mode`

-First, we start the anvio-dev conda environement
+First, we start the anvio-dev conda environment
 ```bash
 conda list env
 conda activate anvio-dev